-The Diversity Committee meets monthly to promote and support a more diverse and welcoming faculty, student body, and overall workforce within the School.
-It is composed of members that represent varied experiences and perspectives, and includes faculty, staff and graduate students.
-The Committee develops strategies, tools and policy recommendations; monitors School processes; and continuously engages SFRC faculty, staff and students on current issues of diversity and inclusion.
+The SFRC DEI Committee meets monthly to promote and support a more diverse and welcoming faculty, student body, and workforce within the School.
+Its members include faculty, staff, and graduate students with a variety of experiences and perspectives.
+The Committee develops strategies, tools, and policy recommendations; monitors School processes; and continuously engages SFRC faculty, staff, and students on current topics of diversity and inclusion.

 Karen Kainer (co-chair), Taylor Stein (co-chair)

 Alison Adams, Mabel Baez (FRC grad student), Shirley Baker, Grenville Barnes, Wendy-Lin Bartels, Grace Burmester (staff), Mysha Clarke, Tim Martin, Martha Monroe, Scott Sager (staff), Victoria Scaff (staff), Kim Scotto-Kelley (staff), Andres Susaeta, Jason Vogel, Charles Wallace (FAS grad student)